What is Nitrogen trioxide?

 N2O3 is a chemical compound formed by mercury and chlorine with a chemical name Nitrogen trioxide.
 It is also called Dinitrogen trioxide, or nitrogen sesquioxide.
 It is highly a toxic compound and irritating to mucous membranes.

-Dinitrogen trioxide is a liquid which is blue in colour and has an unpleasant, sharp odour.
+Dinitrogen trioxide is a liquid which is blue and has an unpleasant, sharp odour.
 It has a long N–N bond at 186 pm.
 It is a planar molecule which exhibits Cs symmetry.
 It dissociates partially into NO2 and NO. It is extremely irritating to skin, mucous membranes, and eyes.
 Inhaling the vapours is very toxic.
 It is widely used in certain purpose fuels.

 Properties of Nitrogen trioxide – N2O3

 |Density of Nitrogen trioxide||1.447 g/cm3|

 |Boiling point of Nitrogen trioxide||3.5 °C|

 Nitrogen trioxide structure – N2O3